robert7/nixnote2/README.md

 # replace path in 1st parameter with Qt root (`/usr` will use system Qt)
 ./development/build-with-qmake.sh /usr debug
 ```

+`build-with-qmake.sh` is just kind of convenience script.
+You can also build without it like:
+`qmake CONFIG+=debug PREFIX=appdir/usr`, then `make` & eventually `make install`.

-If all got OK, you should have "qmake-build-debug/nixnote2" binary available now
+If all got OK, you should have "qmake-build-debug/nixnote21" binary available now
 (and also a deployment copy in appdir).
-I suggest running from "appdir" (./appdir/usr/appdir/nixnote2).
+I suggest running from "appdir" (e.g. `./appdir/usr/appdir/nixnote21`).

 ```bash
 # Optional second step: if all got well you may try to create AppImage package